 If sleeping in the airport sounds like a nightmare, there are hotels near Florence Airport:

-- Hotel Mirage – No airport shuttle. » Check Rates
+- Hotel Mirage – Airport shuttle available upon request. » Check Rates

 - Best Western Plus CHC Florence – No airport shuttle. » Check Rates